barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 One way we can transform the network we've seen into a classification network is to have it output two values -- one for each class (our classes now being "good" and "bad").
 We then pass these values through an operation called "[softmax](https://rasbt.github.io/mlxtend/user_guide/classifier/SoftmaxRegression/)".
 The output of softmax is the probability of each class.
 For example, say that layer of the network outputs 2 for "good" and 4 for "bad", if we feed [2, 4] to softmax, it will return [0.11,  0.88] as the output.
 Which translates the values to say the network is 88% sure that the inputted value is "bad" and our friend would not like that house.

 Softmax takes an array and outputs an array of the same length.
-Notice that it's output are all positive and sums up to 1, which is useful when we're outputting a probability value.
+Notice that its outputs are all positive and sum up to 1 -- which is useful when we're outputting a probability value.
 Also notice that even though 4 is double 2, its probability is not only double, but is eight times that of 2.
 This is a useful property that exaggerates the difference in output thus improving our training process.

  |  | output |